AconCavy/atcoder-challenge-cs/README.md

 ## Append task

-Creates solver items with a task name under the `Tasks` and the `Tests` using the `add-task.bat` on Windows, the `add-task.sh` on Mac Os or Linux.
+Creates solver items with a task name under the `Tasks` and the `Tests` using the `add-task.bat` on Windows, the `add-task.sh` on macOS or Linux.

 For example, `(root)/ABC177/Tasks/E.cs` and `(root)/ABC177/Tests/ETests.cs` will be created if the current directory is `(root)/ABC177`.